Part 5: Loading `SKILL.md`

 return skills

-This assumes each subfolder is a skill folder.
-A real loader should add error handling.
-The teaching version keeps the happy path visible.
+This treats every subfolder as a skill folder.
+A real loader should add error handling, but the teaching version keeps the happy path visible.

 list_skills()